JavaScript String Methods Explained: substr vs substring vs slice (Best Practices)

 substringRequiredRequired×High

-• Legacy code compatibility: → Avoid substr; migrate as needed
+• Legacy code compatibility: → Avoid substr and migrate to modern alternatives

 4. Practical Code Examples